nqrduck/Tutorials/2_LimeNQR.md

 # 2. LimeNQR Tutorial 🦆
 ## Introduction
-The LimeNQR spectrometer can be used with the NQRduck program.
+The LimeNQR spectrometer can be used with the NQRduck program for magnetic resonance experiments.

+This tutorial will show you how to use the LimeNQR spectrometer with the NQRduck program.
+We will perform a loopback measurement, a TX check, and a NQR measurement on a sample.

 ## Requirements
 - All requirements from the [NQRduck Setup Tutorial](0_NQRduck_Setup.md)